Mother of Black man fatally shot by police in Montreal suburb blames 'racist' officers for son's death | CBC News

 "Tomorrow, if I have something, do you think I'll call 911?
 Never." she said.
 "I would rather die in my corner than call them again."

-Her family and the Center for Research-Action on Race Relations (CRARR) will hold a news conference about the incident at 1 p.m. today.
+The Repentigny police will hold a news conference on the incident this afternoon at 3:30 p.m.

 "Repentigny police, they do not want to see Black people," Bence said.
 "911 is not for Black people."